iMAG® SQUID Electronics

 For low channel count systems, a model iPS-400 power supply is used to power one or two separate iMC-404s for a maximum of 8 channels.
-For lower channel count requirements, the iFL-404 can be supplied in 1, 2, or 3 channel versions.
-For higher channel count systems (up to 119 channels/RS-485 circuit), the iFL-404 is supplied in a card cage version along with a 19” rack mount card cage and an associated power hub.
-For systems requiring more than 119 channels, multiple RS-485 circuits can be used for an unlimited number on SQUID channels.
+For lower channel count requirements, the iMC-404 can be supplied in 1, 2, or 3 channel versions.
+For higher channel count systems (up to 119 channels/RS-485 circuit), the iMC-404 is supplied in a card cage version along with a 19” rack mount card cage and an associated power hub.
+For systems requiring more than 119 channels, multiple RS-485 circuits can be used for virtually an unlimited number of SQUID channels.

 The iPS400 Power Supply